2021 Programme (Updated

 ||Saturday 11th September 2021 (12:00 departure) - Solent Cruise

-Photos by Chris Brooks.
+Photos and report by Chris Brooks.

 Saturday 20th November 2021 - Ocean Liner Society Ship Show